JeffGiroux/f5_terraform/Azure/Standalone/README.md

 ## Documentation

 For more information on F5 solutions for Azure, including manual configuration procedures for some deployment scenarios, see the Azure section of [F5 CloudDocs](https://clouddocs.f5.com/cloud/public/v1/azure_index.html).
-Also check out the [Azure BIG-IP Lightboard Lessons](https://devcentral.f5.com/s/articles/Lightboard-Lessons-BIG-IP-Deployments-in-Azure-Cloud) on DevCentral.
-This particular standalone example is based on the [BIG-IP Standalone F5 ARM Cloud Template on GitHub](https://github.com/F5Networks/f5-azure-arm-templates/tree/master/supported/standalone/3nic/existing-stack/payg).
+Also check out the [Azure BIG-IP Lightboard Lessons](https://community.f5.com/t5/technical-articles/lightboard-lessons-big-ip-deployments-in-azure-cloud/ta-p/284445) on DevCentral.
+This particular standalone example is based on the [BIG-IP Quickstart F5 ARM Cloud Template on GitHub](https://github.com/F5Networks/f5-azure-arm-templates-v2/tree/main/examples/quickstart).

 ## Creating Virtual Servers on the BIG-IP VE